mr-abhi-shek/astro-website/src/content/pratibha/application.md

 documentsListTwo: " Verified copies of certificates for other achievements.<br>
             Proof of financial status."
 documentsListThird: " Proof of financial status."
-documentsListFourth: " Two recommendation letters written by independent and reputable individualsNames, addresses, and phone numbers of the recommenders."
+documentsListFourth: "Two recommendation letters written by independent and reputable individuals."
+list: " Names, addresses, and phone numbers of the recommenders."

 information: " Information Required with the Application:"
 infoListOne: " Student's Name, Address, Phone Number, Date of Birth, Education, and Other Qualifications."